lure23/Lab/README.md

   ➜  press h + enter to show help
 ```

-Here, the actual IP always works (hint: Command-double click it).
+Here, the actual IP always works *(hint: Cmd-double click it on Mac)*.

->Hint: If you want also `localhost:5173` to work like the development happened indeed on the host (which it doesn't), run `./port-fwd.sh` (asks for `sudo` pw). <!--Multipass [has no built-in port forwarding](https://github.com/canonical/multipass/issues/309).-->
+>Hint: If you want also `localhost:5173` to work like the development happened indeed on the host (which it doesn't), run `./port-fwd.sh` (asks for `sudo` pw).
+[Multipass does not have built-in port forwarding](https://github.com/canonical/multipass/issues/309) - otherwise we'd use it, instead.

 ## Deployment